Announcement :

 About Me

-Kia ora whānau, Ko Andrea tōku ingoa.
+Kia ora e te whānau, Ko Andrea tōku ingoa.
 I am privileged to serve as the Tumuaki of Te Puke Primary School, a role I hold with immense pride and dedication.
 My passion lies in guiding and empowering our tamariki on their learning journeys, ensuring they grow into confident, capable, and connected individuals.
-Beyond my professional role, my greatest joy comes from being a mother to three incredible children who continue to inspire me every day.
-I am also a proud nana to two energetic grandsons and a beautiful granddaughter who keep me on my toes and remind me of the importance of nurturing curiosity, resilience, and a love for learning.
-At Te Puke Primary, I am committed to fostering a positive, inclusive, and culturally rich learning environment where every child feels valued, supported, and empowered to reach their full potential.
-I strongly believe in the power of community and whānau connections, working in partnership with parents, caregivers, teachers, and the wider Te Puke community to create opportunities for success.
-Embracing our cultural heritage is at the heart of our school, and I am dedicated to integrating te reo Māori, tikanga, manaakitanga, and whanaungatanga into everything we do.
+Beyond my professional role, my greatest joy comes from being a mother to three incredible children who inspire me every day.
+I am also a proud nana to two energetic grandsons and a beautiful granddaughter.
+They certainly keep me on my toes and constantly remind me of the importance of nurturing curiosity, resilience, and a lifelong love for learning!
+At Te Puke Primary, I am committed to fostering a positive, inclusive, and culturally rich environment where every child feels valued and empowered to reach their full potential.
+I strongly believe in the power of community, working in close partnership with our whānau, teachers, and the wider Te Puke community to create opportunities for success.
+Embracing our cultural heritage is at the heart of our school.
+I am dedicated to integrating te reo Māori, tikanga, manaakitanga, and whanaungatanga into everything we do.
 By nurturing identity and belonging, we strengthen our tamariki’s confidence and connection to Aotearoa.
-As a lifelong learner, I continually strive for personal and professional growth, ensuring that our kura remains a place of innovation, excellence, and warmth.
+As a lifelong learner myself, I continually strive for professional growth to ensure our kura remains a place of innovation, excellence, and warmth.
 Together, we can equip our tamariki with the skills, values, and confidence they need to thrive in an ever-changing world.
-Ngā mihi nui, Andrea Dance
+Ngā mihi nui, Andrea Dance Tumuaki

 Krystal Cooper